Finschia/finschia-sdk/x/foundation/README.md

 The value of `FoundationTax` is the foundation tax rate.

-### CensoringMessageUrls
+### CensoringMsgTypeUrls

-The `CensoringMessageUrls` contains the urls of the messages under the censorship.
+The `CensoringMsgTypeUrls` contains the urls of the messages under the censorship.

 ## FoundationInfo